Blessing of same-sex unions in Christian churches: Ireland

 The Church of Ireland has facilitated a number of conversations about the subject of homosexuality.
 In 2002, a vicar celebrated a blessing service for a same-sex couple.
 In 2008, "the Church of Ireland Pensions Board ha[d] confirmed that it will treat civil partners the same as spouses."
 In 2011, a senior minister within the church entered into a same-sex civil partnership becoming the first to do so.
 The Clergy Pension Fund recognized that "the pension entitlement of a member's registered civil partner will be the same as that of a surviving spouse..."
 A Church of Ireland report states that "the moral logic underpinning the negative portrayal of same-sex eroticism in Scripture does not directly address committed, loving, consecrated same-sex relationships today".
 Currently, the church recognizes four main viewpoints ranging from opposition of same-sex unions to full acceptance of same-sex marriage.
-"The CoI General Synod considered blessing same-sex relationships in 2017, however it was rejected - in a relatively narrow vote."
-In 2022, two bishops in the Church of Ireland declared their suspport for the blessing of same-sex unions.
+"The CoI General Synod considered blessing same-sex relationships in 2017, however it was rejected – in a relatively narrow vote."
+In 2022, two bishops in the Church of Ireland declared their support for the blessing of same-sex unions.
+Three dioceses, the United Diocese of Tuam, Limerick, and Killaloe, the Diocese of Dublin and Glendalough, and the Diocese of Cashel, Ferns, and Ossory have voted to support the blessing of civil same-sex marriages, requesting that a motion be considered by the General Synod.